Gary Cooper: From Mr. Deeds to The Real Glory, 1936–1939

 Cooper's career took an important turn in 1936.
-After making Frank Borzage's romantic comedy film Desire with Marlene Dietrich at Paramount, in which he delivered a performance considered by some contemporary critics as one of his finest, Cooper returned to Poverty Row for the first time since his early silent-film days to make Frank Capra's Mr. Deeds Goes to Town with Jean Arthur for Columbia Pictures.
+After making Frank Borzage's romantic comedy film Desire at Paramount, in which he co-starred again with Marlene Dietrich and delivered a performance considered by some contemporary critics as one of his finest, he returned to Poverty Row for the first time since his early silent-film days to make Frank Capra's Mr. Deeds Goes to Town with Jean Arthur for Columbia Pictures.
 In the film, Cooper plays Longfellow Deeds, a quiet, innocent writer of greeting cards who inherits a fortune, leaves behind his idyllic life in Vermont, and travels to New York City, where he faces a world of corruption and deceit.
-Capra and screenwriter Robert Riskin were able to use Cooper's well-established screen persona as the "quintessential American hero" – a symbol of honesty, courage, and goodness – to create a new type of "folk hero" for the common man.
-Commenting on Cooper's impact on the character and the film, Capra observed:
+Capra and screenwriter Robert Riskin were able to use Cooper's well-established screen persona as the "quintessential American hero"—a symbol of honesty, courage, and goodness—to create a new type of "folk hero" for the common man.
+Of Cooper's impact on the character and the film, Capra said:

 As soon as I thought of Gary Cooper, it wasn't possible to conceive anyone else in the role.
 He could not have been any closer to my idea of Longfellow Deeds, and as soon as he could think in terms of Cooper, Bob Riskin found it easier to develop the Deeds character in terms of dialogue.
 So it just had to be Cooper.
 Every line in his face spelled honesty.
 Our Mr. Deeds had to symbolize incorruptibility, and in my mind Gary Cooper was that symbol.

 Both Desire and Mr. Deeds opened in April 1936 to critical praise and were major box-office successes.
 In his review in The New York Times, Frank Nugent wrote that Cooper was "proving himself one of the best light comedians in Hollywood".
 For his performance in Mr. Deeds, Cooper received his first Academy Award nomination for Best Actor.